jeffwen/nature_of_code/README.md

-# processing
+# Nature of Code
-Processing code from the Nature of Code book
+This repository will contain code from examples and exercises in the [Nature of Code](http://natureofcode.com) book.

+Read more about [Processing](https://www.processing.org) and what it can do!